 We base our core employee surveys around an outcome measure known as Employee Engagement (EE) because this concept has brought together popularized, academic and pragmatic approaches so well.
 We wanted to build a new platform for people analytics but why not build on the research already available?
 There is a lot of research and data out there on this!
 There is plenty of research linking EE type metrics to important outcomes.
 In summary, although there are a range of different ways to measure EE, in its various forms it has been shown to have links with business outcomes such as profit, customer satisfaction and employee retention rates.
-If you want to read about some of the research check out this great set of resources.
+If you want to read about some of the research check out this great set of resources (also see our article on 20 employee engagement questions every company should ask).
 Although there are a lot of definitions of EE we have based our approach on a few key points of convergence in psychological methods, academic literature and what we perceived to be good practice amongst organizational psychologists.
 Here are the guiding principles that lead us to our approach and our specific surveys:

 Employee Engagement is best thought of as an outcome